Seaplane Flight to Phi Phi

 Koh Yao Yai is a huge island in between Phuket and Phi Phi, stretching up into Phang Nga Bay.
 We have been to Koh Yao Noi several times, but Koh Yao Yai remains a target for me.. before the developers move in.
 We got plenty of views from the seaplane.
 Absolute paradise.

 Anyone for sailing?
 You can sail around Phang Nga Bay for days and hardly see a soul.
 And yet, you're within sight of Phuket island.
 This area is absolutely gorgeous and from the air you really get an idea of the wide open spaces, the green islands, the nature...

 A final couple of photos of islands off Phuket's east coast and of a mangrove river in the NE of Phuket.
 We also flew over one of our favourite restaurants at Bang Rong, near Bang Pae Waterfall.
 Sometimes hard to know where to point the camera...
 All photos on this page by me or my wife.
 Photos look great, but wish I had a better camera!

 A couple of minutes later we landed back at Phuket Airport.
 I was momentarily worried by an eagle that decided the runway was a good place to hang out.
 It took off rather lazily towards us as we landed.
 One hopes the eagle knew what he was doing!
 Our great experience was over.
 I must say..
 If you want to do something different, I reckon Destination Air can help!
 They can do flights to other places too, such as Krabi or Koh Lanta, or charter flights to just about anywhere within range, either for transport or for a tour with the most amazing views.

-I hope we can do this again someday, it was truly a great day yesterday for the whole family :) Thanks to everyone at Destination Air for the experience.
+I hope we can do this again someday, it was truly a great day yesterday for the whole family :) Thanks to everyone at the former Destination Air for the experience.